shreyas-nikam/68714c985887adf827c47d2f/README.md

-# QuLab - Operational Risk Measurement Lab

-## Project Title

-QuLab: An Interactive Lab for Operational Risk Measurement
+# QuLab: Operational Risk Measurement

 ## Description

-This project is a Streamlit-based interactive lab designed to explore various operational risk measurement approaches.
+This lab is a Streamlit-based interactive lab designed to explore various operational risk measurement approaches.
 It provides hands-on tools for data validation, comparative analysis against benchmarks, visualization of risk profiles, and analysis of cost variability within trading operations.

-The lab serves as a practical companion to theoretical concepts, demonstrating how data and analytical tools can be used to quantify, visualize, and understand operational risks and process efficiency.
-It highlights different "means of measurement" for operational risk management quality, connecting technical implementations to business value and strategic interpretation.

 ## Features